Tips on returning to work after an illness

 You might have thought it would never happen to you.
 Developing an illness or injury and needing to go off work.
 You have navigated your recovery path and are ready to get back.
 But where do you start?

-If your benefits plan includes short- or long-term disability coverage provided by Manulife, you will be assigned a Case Manager.
+If your benefits plan includes short- or long-term disability coverage provided by Manulife, you will be assigned a case manager.
 They will assist you in getting the care you need.

 They act on your behalf and maintain contact with your employer and doctors during every step of the recovery process.
 This allows them to have a better understanding of your unique situation.